dret/webconcepts/JSON.md

 * `description` is a human-readable text snippet describing the concept value.
 * `documentation` is a URI identifying the documentation where the concept value is defined.
 * `specification` is the identifier of the specification from which the definition and documentation have been harvested.
+* `spec-name` is a short human-readable name for the specification that can be used when linking to the documentation.

 There can be more than one value in the `details` array, [see here for a discussion of why there can be more than one description/definition](https://github.com/dret/webconcepts/issues/28).
 There currently is no way to determine the "best" or "most authoritative" one, so applications ideally should render all of them.